-We will need current periodontal x-rays in order to see disease not otherwise visible.
+For treatment of gum disease: We will need a full set of current x-rays in order to see disease not otherwise visible.
 If your referring dentist has taken x-rays, you may request that they be forwarded to us.

-What Will It Cost?
+HOW MUCH Will It Cost?

 When Will I Go Back To My General Dentist?

-Our office and your dentist will work closely together.
-If crowns and fillings are needed your dentist will provide them.
-Regular visits to your dentist are an important part of periodontal maintenance.
+Our office and your dentist will work together closely.
+If crowns and fillings are needed, your dentist will provide them.
+Our office does not permanently restore teeth.